Breinify/brein-api-library-node/documentation/api.md

 #### Temporal Data (https://api.breinify.com/temporaldata)

+* **Breinify.temporalData(user, sign, callback)**:<br/>
+  Retrieves temporal information for the specified input (i.e., a user instance, for a complete list have a look at the [API documentation](https://www.breinify.com/documentation)).
+     * **Breinify.temporalData(user, callback)**

+  **Parameters**:

+  {object} **user**: a user instance, specifying the temporal data to resolve

+  {boolean|null} **sign**: if set to `true`, the request will be signed with a signature, using the secret specified in the configuration; if `false` no signature will be created; if `null` a signature will be created if an only if a `secret` is provided by the configuration

+  {function} **callback**: the callback used to handle the response

+  **Response**:

+  A full response contains currently information about: holidays, weather, location and time.
+Each individual part, contains different - content specific - information, e.g., the type of the holiday, the current temperature, or the city name.
+If information is not available, the response does not contain the appropriate field.
+  A detailed list of the available fields can be found at the [API documentation](https://www.breinify.com/documentation)).

 * **Breinify.temporalData(ipAddress, localDateTime, timezone, latitude, longitude, userAgent, sign, callback)**:<br/>
-  Retrieves temporal information for the specified input (i.e., an ipAddress, a pair of latitude and longitude or a user instance, for a complete list have a look at [breinify.js](../lib/breinify.js)):
+  Retrieves temporal information for the specified input (i.e., an ipAddress or a pair of latitude and longitude, for a complete list have a look at [breinify.js](../lib/breinify.js)):
      * **Breinify.temporalData(ipAddress, callback)**
      * **Breinify.temporalData(localDateTime, timezone, callback)**
      * **Breinify.temporalData(latitude, longitude, callback)**
      * **Breinify.temporalData(ipAddress, longitude, callback)**
-     * **Breinify.temporalData(user, callback)**

   **Parameters**: